Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/compatible-track-changelog.md

 ### dbt cloud-based platform

 ### Under the Hood
-- Add instrumentation to adapter methods for reliable debugging traces at the adapter boundary.
+- Add instrumentation to adapter methods for reliable debugging traces at the adapter boundary

 This compatible release includes functionality from the following versions of dbt Core OSS: